ayetolusamuel/CRM-API_Implementation/README.md

        - #### command to execute the jar file
--java -jar -Dserver.port=80 spring-boot-course.jar{jar path}
+- java -jar -Dserver.port=80 spring-boot-course.jar{jar path}

 - #### compile the jar for deployment with maven
 - run this command in terminal: mvn package spring-boot:repackage